-- (a) Be filed by the holder of the international registration within the period set forth in § 7.36(b); - (b) Include a statement that is signed and verified (sworn to) or supported by a declaration under § 2.20 of this chapter by a person properly authorized to sign on behalf of the holder, attesting to the use in commerce or excusable nonuse of the mark within the period set forth in section 71 of the Act.
+(a) Be filed by the holder of the international registration within the period set forth in § 7.36(b);

+(b) Include a verified statement attesting to the use in commerce or excusable nonuse of the mark within the period set forth in section 71 of the Act.
 The verified statement must be executed on or after the beginning of the filing period specified in § 7.36(b).
 A person who is properly authorized to sign on behalf of the holder is: